 The Office of Financial Assistance at Villanova University seeks to ensure that all students have equitable and fair access to our need based funds.
-While we are compassionate to our military families and all they have sacrificed, it is important to understand that we cannot exclude Post 9/11 GI Bill® benefits from the financial aid packaging process.
+While we are compassionate to our military families and all they have sacrificed, it is important to understand that we cannot exclude Post 9/11 GI Bill® benefits from the financial aid packaging process in regards to institutional need-based aid.
 Thus, students who receive the Post 9/11 GI Bill® benefits will have their institutional (all Villanova Sponsored Need Based Grant/Scholarships) financial aid evaluated based on the receipt of the Post 9/11 GI Bill® benefits.
 To ensure early notice of any change due to the student’s benefits please submit a copy of your Certification of Eligibility prior to the start of the fall semester.
 This COE (Certification of Eligibility) should be submitted every year as a part of your Villanova Financial Aid document packet.
 Please note that this is only in reference to your institutional need based aid.
 Federal financial aid is not affected by the Post 9/11 GI Bill® benefit.

 Note: You must still submit your COE to our VA Certifying Official.
 Please continue to the Office of Veterans and Military Service Members webpage for further VA information.

 Military Tuition Assistance (TA) is a benefit paid to eligible members of the Army, Marines, Navy, Air Force and Coast Guard.
 The Department of Defense (DoD) limits TA to $250 per semester credit hour and $4,500 per year.
 Each military branch can establish their own specific eligibility criteria and limits to manage their TA funds.
 DoD pays TA directly to the University.